Dehydrating Apples: Six Fun Projects for Apple Lovers

 Thin sliced Apples to be dehydrated.

-Photo above: Thickly sliced apples, ready for lemon juice, sugar, and pumpkin spices.
+Photo: Thickly sliced apples, ready for lemon juice, sugar, and pumpkin spices.

-Step Two: Combine ground pumpkin spices: 2 tsp cinnamon, ½ tsp ginger, ½ tsp nutmeg, ¼ tsp cloves, and 1 Tbsp raw sugar.
+• Combine ground pumpkin spices: 2 tsp. cinnamon, ½-tsp. ginger, ½-tsp. nutmeg, ¼-tsp. cloves, and 1 Tbsp. raw sugar.

-Place apples in deep baking dish and stir in the grated peel of one large or two small lemons, plus the lemon juice.
+• Place apples in deep baking dish and stir in the grated peel of one large or two small lemons, plus the lemon juice.
 Desired quantity is a quarter-cup of fresh lemon juice.

-Fully coat apples with pumpkin spices and sugar.
+• Fully coat apples with pumpkin spices and sugar.

 Baking Apples before dehydrating them.

-Photo above: Pumpkin spiced apples, ready for the oven.
+Photo: Pumpkin spiced apples, ready for the oven.

 Sliced spiced apples on Excalibur dehydrator tray.

-Photo above: Baked cinnamon spice apples on dehydrator tray.
+Photo: Baked cinnamon spice apples on dehydrator tray.

-While placing apple slices on the trays, put any small or mushy pieces in a separate bowl.
+While placing apple slices on the dehydrator trays, put any small or mushy pieces in a separate bowl.
 You want to set aside enough soft apples and juices to make one tray of apple leather.

 Mashed apples with spices.

-Photo above: Hand mashing the soft apple pieces and juices.
+Photo: Hand mashing the soft apple pieces and juices.

 Mashed apple slurry on Excalibur dehydrator tray covered with nonstick sheet.

-Photo above: Mashed apple slurry on Excalibur dehydrator tray covered with nonstick sheet.
+Photo: Hand-mashed applesauce on Excalibur dehydrator tray covered with nonstick sheet.

 If you start with four pounds of apples, the slices will take up three Excalibur dehydrator trays, and the mashed apple slurry will take up one tray.
-With five pounds of apples, five trays could be utilized, but you would have to start with a large baking dish.
+With five pounds of apples, five trays could be utilized, but you would have to start with a larger baking dish.

 Dried apples on Excalibur dehydrator tray.